Honda NSX (2016-2022) review

 The eye-catching styling certainly helps the NSX sell itself as a supercar, with the low roof, precise creases, aggressive stance and gaping air intakes all declare the NSX’s performance very clearly, and make it look appealingly futuristic, too.
 The interior styling flair also doesn’t disappoint.

-However, the NSX is a heavy car by the standards of its peers, and that shows in handling that's appropriately invigorating and yet still not quite as playful and adjustable as that of a McLaren.
+That said, the NSX is a heavy car by the standards of its peers, and that shows with handling that's invigorating, but not quite as playful and adjustable as that of a McLaren.
 Still, it’s up there with the Porsche 911 and Audi R8 for fun and handling character, which is no small compliment.

 We’d like the NSX to make a bit more noise about that savage performance, as it doesn’t have quite the rebellious, howling soundtrack that you expect of a car that so clearly puts fun first on the agenda.
 Nevertheless, it still featured regularly on our list of the best hybrid and electric supercars when on sale.
 For a more detailed look at the car, read on for the rest of our review...